 Our goals are to:

-- Assist disadvantaged people from the local and wider community to own a bicycle.
+- Assist disadvantaged people from the local and wider community.

 - Maintain and increase the availability of bicycles.